Concept Subspace :: sus :: fn :: FnOnce

 sus_check(map_class_once(c, &Class::value) == 42);

-Using a method pointer as the parameter for Option::map()
+Using a method pointer as the parameter for Option::map() will call that

 method on the object inside the Option: